kbase/collections/design/collection_versions.md

 * This will mean extra endpoints or parameters to allow for operations to specify a version by either the tag or the integer.

+## Decision

+22/10/24: Use an arbitray tag and an integer version per the RE team.